f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

    .. image:: ../images/image127.png

-Task 3:  Configure Connection mirroring
+Task 3:  Configure Connection Mirroring
 =======================================

 .. note::
-   Connection mirroring is configured at the Virtual servers itself.
+    - Connection mirroring is configured at the Virtual servers itself.

 We will create a simple HTTP Virtual Server object.
 This will be used to demonstrate the additional failover features you can apply at the Virtual Server level.